 A growing body of scientific literature shows that moving around for just 2 minutes out of every 20 minutes that you would be otherwise completely sedentary has tremendous health benefits.
 This means that repeatedly setting a 20 minute timer and then getting up and walking around for 2 minute throughout your work day can completely negate the health detriment of prolonged sitting.
-There are also devices like the FitBit, Apple Watch and Oura Ring (the tracker I personally use) that can be set to remind us to get up and move around at least once an hour.
+There are also devices like the FitBit and Apple Watch that can be set to remind us to get up and move around at least once an hour.

 Avoiding sedentarism however we can could be a huge step in our weight loss attempts.
 The bottom line is that moving around at least once per hour has been show to improve our metabolism, including utilization of fatty acids!
 That means fat loss!
 There is even clinical trial evidence that utilizing hourly prompts leads to lower BMI in desk workers.

 So, while movement is no weight loss magic bullet, there is so much evidence to suggest that prioritizing a lifestyle full of a diversity of movements is huge when it comes to weight loss!
 Pun intended.